SVS AQUA TECHNOLOGIES recommends any of these three methods (analytical, optical or reactive) for measuring the residue of ClO2:

 DPD Titration Test kit

 Chlorine Dioxide test strips, FlexiMeter, or Comparator Wheel.

-The photometry is a method of analysis which is often used.
+The photometer is a method of analysis which is often used.
 Whether it is a public bathhouse, food and beverage industry, laboratories, or industrial disinfection – are everywhere photometer is used for the determination of concentrations in solutions.
 We are providing the world’s first photometer for the entire visible color spectrum with only one light source and only one sensor.
 The unique sensor combined with the several –year’s experience in water analysis, made this innovation possible.
 In addition, the sensor measures with a hitherto unknown devices with photometer accuracy.
-The Bluetooth technology (select models) and a programmed specifically for the PC software makes it easy to manage measurement and customer data
+The Bluetooth technology (select models) and a programmed specifically for the PC software makes it easy to manage measurement and customer data.

 Electronic ORP Meter

 Without requiring additional reagents (tablets, drops, etc.), the Electronic Meters offer an absolutely professional way to measure various water values; such as, for example, conductivity, salinity (total dissolved solids), and pH value.
 The established value is displayed on the device within seconds after dipping the device in sample liquid.
 The sensitive electrodes, however, should always be kept damp.
 They should be calibrated at regular intervals, preferably before each measurement, by using a reference fluid.
 Both the batteries and the electrodes can be changed.
 The working range of the Electronic Meter is between 0 – 50°C; depending on the model temperature can be compensated for by determining the measurement value.